 Tipton Poetry Journal ft.
 Brick Street Poetry, Inc.

-As far as my paintings go, I do commissioned work, but have also had pieces published in magazines and journals around the world, such as Beyond Queer Words.
+As far as my paintings go, I do commission work, but have also had pieces published in magazines and journals around the world, such as Beyond Queer Words.

-• I have been practicing photography since I was a preteen.
-My specialty is nature photography, but am also passionate about outdoor portraits.
-I work with hand-me-down cameras for the sake of the environment, so the cracked lenses tend to make some beautiful light-work.
+I have been a photographer since 2012.
+My specialty is nature photography, but I am also passionate about outdoor portraits.
+I work with hand-me-down cameras for the sake of the environment, so the cracked lenses tend to make some beautiful light work.

 I have taught classes for all ages (most recently focusing on college students), but especially love working with children.
 I like to incorporate art into my lessons with them, as I’ve found it helps them to focus and express themselves.